 (iv) You look at his eyes which can speak and they are saying huge and urgent – it is hard to tell what.

-(v) It does not do much good to know that they are people smiling with admiration to see you breathing still.
+(v) It does not do much good to know that there are people smiling with admiration to see you breathing still.

 1. Fill in the blanks in the sentences below using the appropriate form of the words given in the following box.